New Process Steel, L.P. v. NLRB

 New Process Steel, L.P. v.
-NLRB, 560 U.S. 674 (2010), is a US labor law case of the United States Supreme Court holding that the National Labor Relations Board (NLRB) cannot make decisions without at least three members on a panel.
+NLRB, 560 U.S. 674 (2010), is a U.S. labor law case of the United States Supreme Court holding that the National Labor Relations Board (NLRB) cannot make decisions without at least three members on a panel.

 Background: the NLRA's quorum requirement

 When the National Labor Relations Act (also known as the Wagner Act) was passed in 1935, the NLRB had three members, with two members "at all times" constituting a quorum.
 In 1947, Congress passed the Taft-Hartley Act, which increased the size of the Board from three to five members, with the powers of the Board delegated to three-member panels who issued decisions in cases.